spielhuus/lungan/.nvim/lungan/grammar.md

-  one. dont change the formatting of the original text. keep the code fences ```` around the response and dont add blank lines at the end. when there are no changes reponde with 'OK'
+  one. dont change the formatting of the original text. keep the code fences ```` around the response and dont add blank lines at the end.
 context: |
   return function(buf, line1, line2)
     local code = ""